JuliaDiff/ForwardDiff.jl/docs/source/contributing.rst

 4. Run Tests
 ++++++++++++

-The functions in ``ForwardDiff.supported_unary_funcs`` are automatically tested as part of ForwardDiff.jl's test suite, so you don't need to write tests yourself.
+The functions in ``ForwardDiff.auto_defined_unary_funcs`` are automatically tested as part of ForwardDiff.jl's test suite, so you don't need to write tests yourself.
 Go ahead and test your changes by running ``Pkg.test("ForwardDiff")``.

 If everything passes, you can submit a PR to the ForwardDiff.jl repository to share your work!